Paula J. Olsiewski

 Paula J. Olsiewski is an American biochemist who is a Contributing Scholar at the Johns Hopkins Center for Health Security.
-She was a Program Director at the Alfred P. Sloan Foundation, where she created and directed the Foundation’s programs in the Microbiology of the Built Environment, the Chemistry of Indoor Environments and Civic Initiatives.
+She was a Program Director at the Alfred P. Sloan Foundation, where she created and directed the Foundation's programs in the Microbiology of the Built Environment, the Chemistry of Indoor Environments and Civic Initiatives.
 She directed the Biosecurity program until its conclusion in 2011 and the Synthetic Biology program until its conclusion in 2014.

 Education

-Olsiewski holds a bachelor's degree in chemistry from Yale College, and a Doctor of Philosophy in biological chemistry from the Massachusetts Institute of Technology (1979) with a thesis on D-amino acid dehydrogenase evolution, supervised by Christopher T. Walsh.
-From 1980-1982 she was a Postdoctoral Fellow in the lab of William H. Beers at New York University.
+Olsiewski earned a bachelor's degree in chemistry, cum laude, from Yale College, and a Doctor of Philosophy in biological chemistry from the Massachusetts Institute of Technology (1979) with a thesis on D-amino acid dehydrogenase evolution, supervised by Christopher T. Walsh.
+From 1980 to 1982 she was a Postdoctoral Fellow in the lab of William H. Beers at New York University.